szmnmichalowski/DoctrineCacheToolbar/README.md

         private $title;
     }

-From now toolbar should show statistica similar to this one on image above.
+From now toolbar should show statistics similar to this one on image above.